 Also justified by the fact that it's impossible to kill off any fathers before the point in time when Lucina arrives to alter history.

-If the Avatar is close enough to being Grima for him/her killing Grima to count as Grima being killed by it's own power to meet the conditions for Grima to die permanently, why isn't the opposite true?
+If the Avatar is close enough to being Grima for them killing Grima to count as Grima being killed by it's own power to meet the conditions for Grima to die permanently, why isn't the opposite true?
 Shouldn't Grima killing another part of itself kill it?

 Simple answer: Grima never kills the Avatar, he simply sends them back to the pocket dimension seen in the final chapter and absorbs them.
 Thus, game over.

 That, or the explanation is similar to how Voldemort is defeated.
-The mark of Grima disappears from Robin's hand, so the Grima-related parts of Robin's heritage were killed off, but not technically Robin him/herself.
+The mark of Grima disappears from Robin's hand, so the Grima-related parts of Robin's heritage were killed off, but not technically Robin themself.

 Why is 'Marth's' Falchion stronger than Chrom's?
 It can heal, has higher might, etc.